Cognigy/Documentation/docs/en/docs/voicegateway/references/events/overview.md

-You can access Voice Gateway events either in the input object or in the output transformer.
-Advanced users can use these events for special purposes like analytics.
-The output transformer is executed after processing the flow.
+You can access Voice Gateway events either in the input object `input.data.event` or in the [Output Transformer](../../../ai/endpoints/transformers/output-transformer.md).
+Advanced users can use these events for special purposes like [analytics](../../../ai/tools/analytics/analytics-concepts.md).

+The Output Transformer is executed after processing the flow.
 For example, if you receive the `CALL_COMPLETED` event, write some metrics in the transformer via HTTP request.